Skip to main content

 Protidaan: Chapter Thirteen

-It was Bibha I would be forever grateful to for walking into my room in the morning.
-She looked stressed and sleepless and wanted to have a word with me.
-I shook my head murmuring “Not now” as I hid my head in some papers, trying to appear busy.
+I will be forever grateful to Bibha for walking into my room in the morning.
+She looked stressed and sleepless and wanted to speak with me.
+I shook my head, murmuring, “Not now,” as I hid my head in some papers, trying to appear busy.
 Bibha refused to leave.

 “It is about Lata.”
 She finally said.
 I looked up at her quite irked.